-By default, all IFSL resources are restricted and you will see Not Avail when you attempt to select this item.
+By default, all IFSL resources are restricted and Not Avail displays when you attempt to select this item.
 To see IFSL resources you must check the appropriate Scroll Enable check boxes in AZedit.
 (In AZedit, System/IFB Special Lists.
 Enter check marks in the appropriate Scroll Enable boxes.)